OvO7000/DeviantArtDownloader/README-EN.md

 1. The string should be split by '/', the last part will be used as the file name, and file type will be added to it, the other parts will be used to create corresponding folders.
 2. The parts looks like { ... } are variables provided by the extension, they will be replaced with some data, here are some explain:
-    * user: name of artist's account
+    * user: name of folder's creator
+    * author: name of deviation's creator, when download a favourite folder can use this
     * folder: gallery and favourite collectively referred to as folder
     * folderWithSubFolderName: same with {folder} when the folder hasn't sub galleries, otherwise it will become the form of 'folderName_subFolderName'
     * folderType: could be 'gallery' or 'favourite'
     * deviation: the title of a deviation
+    * deviationId: the id of a deviation
     * publishDate: the published date of a deviation
     * downloadDate: the download date of a deviation
     * downloadBy: the way the deviation is downloaded by, could be 'downloadByDownloadLink' or 'downloadByWebImage'